-An obscure piece of legislation like Section 377 may be lying unnoticed.
+An obscure piece of legislation, like Section 377, may be lying unnoticed.
 People who would have been affected by it may be blissfully unaware.
-A process or an initiative that draws attention to it would be then like waking up sleeping dogs or bringing home the 'absent drunkard father.'
-In the words of Summer again:
+A process or an initiative that draws attention to it would then be like waking up sleeping dogs or bringing home the 'absent drunkard father'.
+Again quoting Summer: